Contents

 Although attachments are not consistent with the 'one' in, 'one' out

-, there is a clear utility in supporting attachments.
+structure of pry, there is a clear utility in supporting attachments.

 Being able to insert code could help with the layout of the shows field.
 Currently, the embedded anonymous functions are simple, yet hard to understand.
 Being able to insert a quoted function into the middle of the shows structure is certainly a solution.
 Another possibility is to break the shows structure apart, like: